adrianmfi/gpt-tutor/README.md

 # GPT Tutor

 Generate personalized audio lessons with GPT and Azure AI speech. <br>

+A beginners course in Japanese [can be found here](./lessons/japanese-beginner/), or as a [single .mp3](https://github.com/adrianmfi/gpt-tutor/raw/main/lessons/japanese-beginner/all_lessons.mp3).

-A generated Japanese course for the following input:
+A slightly higher level Japanese course generated with the following input:
 ```
 Target language: Japanese
 Prior knowledge: I've done 100 lessons on duolingo, so I know words like hello, goodbye, some sentences like where is, my name is, some colors, how to say where and there